lieke2020/workmate_match/README.md

 of natural scenes (CIFAR-10 dataset) instead of short binary vectors.
 Secondly, research was done into neural mechanisms underlying matching between sensory and memory inputs.
 Results from an earlier neural comparator [2] were replicated and adapted to learn within the RL agent.
-It was found that two sequential phases of learning are needed
+It was found that two sequential phases of learning are needed:
-1) A motor babbling phase where unsupervised learning self-organises the matching networks and 2) A reward driven phase that trains the agent to succesfully learn memory tasks in an environment that needs matching.
+1) A motor babbling phase where unsupervised learning self-organises the matching networks
+2) A reward driven phase that trains the agent to succesfully learn memory tasks in an environment that needs matching.

 [1]"Flexible Working Memory through Selective Gating and Attentional Tagging"